Disposable and cloth nappy buying guide

 The type of fabric used affects drying time.
 Natural fibres usually take longer to dry than synthetics, and you'll want to make sure you have enough nappies to get through a few days of wet weather if you don't have a clothes dryer.

 Paper or fabric nappy liners make your laundry life easier by keeping solids off the nappy.

 The absorbent materials (shell liners, pads and boosters) include bamboo, cotton, hemp or fleece, with breathable polyurethane laminated fabric (PUL) or lanolised wool often used for covers – if you're interested in that sort of thing.

 For environmental and financial reasons, you can't go past MCNs.

 For ease of use and convenience, disposables are the way to go.

 Of course it doesn't have to be one or the other: you could use cloth nappies at home during the day, and disposables when out and about, going away, at nights, at daycare, and during long periods of rain when you'd rather not use the dryer.

 If you're unsure:

-- Buy a single nappy of each type that piques your interest.
+- Buy a single nappy of each type to try out.